camelot-os/sentry-kernel/doc/concepts/concepts/initial.rst

    }

 It is also possible to define a reactive job, when being started by another task.
-In that later case, the job is no more an infinite loop, but instead somehting like:
+In that later case, the job is no more an infinite loop, but instead something like:

 .. code-block:: Rust